 2.7 Quantitative image processing

 The steps performed for image processing were (i) taking images with the cell phone camera, (ii) selecting and cropping representative regions within the channels for data analysis, (iii) obtaining color intensity using Matlab® in terms of R values, (iv) normalizing R values from tested samples by that of the background, (v) calculating and plotting the standard curve, and (vi) obtaining the concentration of patient samples from the standard curve equation.

+3. Figure Legends

+Fig. S1.
+Characterization of amine modified magnetic nanoparticles by scanning electron microscopy (SEM).
+(3-aminopropyl)-trimethoxysilane) (APTMS) functionalized magnetic nanoparticles of size ranges 50 nm - 100 nm.

+Fig. S2.
+Characterization of amine modified magnetic nanoparticles by Fourier transform infrared spectroscopy (FT-IR).
+FT-IR was used to record the IR spectra of the samples using the potassium bromide (KBr) pellet technique.
+The band at 583cm-1 corresponds to the Fe-O bond, the ones at 1050 cm-1 and 1380 cm-1 corresponds to the vibrations of SiOCH2 and Si-CH2 scissoring vibrations respectively, while the bands at 1625 cm-1 and 3436 cm-1 correspond to the N-H bending mode and stretching vibrations of the free amino groups respectively.
+The propyl group of the APTMS is seen at 2923 cm-1.